wnnawalaniec/phlambda/README.md

 There are some great functional libraries for JS, but one (pointed by earlier mentioned friend) seemed interesting.
 It's [Ramda](https://github.com/ramda/ramda).
 It's interesting because it has all function automatically curried, and it adds some complexity to that project.

-## TODO
-- implement more methods
-- add placeholders for curry functions - it seems as interesting thing to do